 Mottled or spotted referred to colors which were somehow damaged and stained, it was a defect.
-But since the mid-nineteenth century, ceramics started to be produced, characterized by a mottled brown glaze.
-Later it was improved by a technique of applying a glaze, sprinkle with spots of oxides to give a mottled effect in blue, brown, black, etc. Today commercial glazes are sold prepared with this effect.
+But since the mid-nineteenth century, ceramics characterized by a mottled brown glaze started to be produced.
+Later it was improved by the technique of applying a glaze and sprinkling with spots of oxides to give a mottled effect in blue, brown, black, etc. Today commercial glazes are sold reproduce this effect.

 Photos by Jordi Marcet and Rosa Vila-Abadal